 "HIV is of particular concern to rural America because the lack of resources can lead to missed detections of infection and maintenance of the treatment, the report said.
 "Furthermore, traditional norms and conservative values in rural areas, where often this translates to high prevalence of HIV-related stigma and low disclosure rates, resulting in reluctance to advance to the escrutinamento of" micro-epidemic "of HIV and worse , poor adherence to treatment of those infected, between rural areas. "

-Indiana State treatment of the cost of people newly infected: $ 64 million
+Cost of Indiana's treatment of newly infected persons: $ 64 million

-Conservative states like Indiana and Kentucky have been very quick to set up needle exchange programs without given the growing epidemic.
+Conservative states like Indiana and Kentucky have been quick enough to set up needle exchange programs without facing the growing epidemic.

 However, Indiana law only allows the exchange to last a year and, in Kentucky, is left to the decision for individuals.
 Virginia, West Virginia and Tennessee has no needle exchange program.

-When it comes to exchange needles to prevent HIV and Hepatitis C, a paradox exists.
-The federal government has refused to fund needle exchange,wque proved its effectiveness for decadesin stopping the transmission of HIV.
-However, many of the new infections, these poor, rural areas that depend on state funding or to receive health care programs, has been harmed by actions of "containment of expenses."
+When it comes to needle exchange to prevent HIV and hepatitis C, a paradox exists.
+The federal government refuses to fund needle exchange, wque proved its effectiveness for decades in halting the transmission of the HIV virus.
+However, many of the newly infected, these poor, rural areas, who depend on the state or funding to receive health care programs, have been hampered by "contending expenses".